kw4rgs/clusterify/README.md

 -   Revolutionize the way data is analyzed and understood, transforming it into a powerful tool for gaining a competitive edge.
 -   Redefine the boundaries of what's possible in data clustering, pushing the limits of technology to unleash the full potential of your data.

+## Information 📢

+-   K-means is a clustering algorithm that tries to partition a set of points into K sets (clusters) such that the points in each cluster tend to be near each other.
+It is unsupervised because the points have no external classification.

+-   K-nearest neighbors is a classification (or regression) algorithm that in order to determine the classification of a point, combines the classification of the K nearest points.
+It is supervised because you are trying to classify a point based on the known classification of other points.

 ## Requirements 📝

 **Hardware Requirements:**